pdugas/multi-arch/README.md

   ```

   Those 4 targets run the `make builder` target with the `IMAGE` and `DOCKERFILE` variables set.

 * The `make builder` target depends on the the `make qemu-binfmt` target that is doing some magic.
 It's using the [`multiarch/qemu-usr-static`](https://github.com/multiarch/qemu-user-static) image to install entries in `/proc/sys/fs/binfmt_misc/` that allows the kernel to invoke the [QEMU](https://www.qemu.org/) emulator when a non-native binary is executed.
 Once that's done, we can run ARM executables locally (and in containers) even though we're running on x86.

 * With QEMU in place, the `make builder` target can build an image with the necessary tools installed then run `make all test` in a container using it.
 We mount the working directory into the container so the resulting binaries are left when the container exits.

+* The [workflow](./.github/workflows/build.yml) runs on pushes and PRs to the default branch.
+After some setup steps, it runs `make build` to build all of the binaries, then it uses `docker buildx build ...` to build the multi-architecture Ubuntu and Alpine images.

 ### Container Images